2024 State of the Nation Address (Philippines)

-The 2024 State of the Nation Address was the third State of the Nation Address (SONA) delivered by President Bongbong Marcos on July 22, 2024, at the Batasang Pambansa Complex.
+The 2024 State of the Nation Address was the third State of the Nation Address (SONA) delivered by Bongbong Marcos, the 17th president of the Philippines, on July 22, 2024, at the Batasang Pambansa Complex.

 Preparations

 An estimate of was given for the expenses related to the SONA which includes equipment, logistics, meetings and food.
-The Philippine National Police would deploy 22,000 personnel around Metro Manila to secure the speech.
+The Philippine National Police deployed 22,000 personnel around Metro Manila to secure the speech.

 Seating and guests

 Guests greeting Marcos at the plenary hall of the Batasang Pambansa.

 House Secretary General Reginald Velasco said that he expected about 2,000 guests will attend the speech, making it the largest SONA by attendance.
 There were 1,814 seats in the plenary.

 Former presidents Joseph Estrada and Gloria Macapagal Arroyo, who is also the incumbent representative from Pampanga's 2nd district, attended the SONA.